Directory Inspection Tool

 The function prints out

-The total number of items ;
+The total number of files;

-The total size ;
+The total size;

-The details about the largest file ;
+The details about the largest file;

-The list of files in the directory .
+The list of files in the directory.

 🎉 Conclusion: Mastered Skills